 Produced by the Paris Opera Ballet, directed by Tommy Pascal

-This webcast is an initiative of DanceHouse (Vancouver), in collaboration with Danse Danse (Montreal), Harbourfront Centre (Toronto), National Arts Centre (Ottawa), Springboard Performance (Calgary).
+This Digidance webcast is an initiative of DanceHouse (Vancouver), with Danse Danse (Montreal), Harbourfront Centre (Toronto), National Arts Centre (Ottawa), in collaboration with Springboard Performance (Calgary).

 By buying an access you obtain a link giving you access to streaming between February 17 and 23, 2021 at the time of your choosing.